GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 ### Jump to documentation

-All items with a documentation page will have a link to it (like methods, trait/impl associated items, etc).
-However, fields, variants and impl blocks won't (explications below).
+Each public [item](https://doc.rust-lang.org/reference/items.html) should have a link to its documentation (like methods, trait/impl associated items, etc).
+Fields, variants and impl blocks should not.

 The link will be generated on their ident/name where they are declared, not when they are in use.
 For example: